Frequently Asked Questions

 People enter the funeral service profession

 from a wide variety of backgrounds and possess a variety of motivations.
-The desire to be of assistance and to work in a human service profession motivates many individuals.
-Others view funeral
+The desire to help others and to work in a human service profession motivates most individuals.
+Many enter the profession

-service as relatively "depression proof" and enter the profession after serving for a number of years in other careers.
-Approximately 51% of the funeral service graduates in 2003 were
+after serving for a number of years in other careers.
+In 2014, approximately 56% of the funeral service graduates were women and 39% of the graduates were over the age of 30.
+Eighty-five percent

-women, with an average age of graduates in their upper 20s.
-Two thirds of graduates had no prior direct family relationship with funeral service.
+(85%) of new enrollees had no prior family relationship with funeral service.